ComputationalRadiology/GGR-recon/README.md

 In the **deconvolution** step, a total variation (TV) regularization is also implemented with the Tikhonov criterion, for the comparison to our gradient guidance regularization (GGR).
 To enable the TV regularization instead of GGR, use the option *--tik* when running *recon.py*

 ## Appendix: Data acquisition protocol
-We recommend acquiring three low-res images in the three complamentary planes respectively.
+We recommend acquiring three low-res images in the three complementary planes respectively.
 Each low-res image comprises high in-plane resolution and thick slices.
 For example, we acquire T2 TSE images with an in-plane resolution of 0.5mm x 0.5mm and thickness of 2mm, and reconstruct the high-res image at the isotropic resolution of 0.5mm.
 It takes two minutes to acquire such an image on our scanner.

 ## References
   1. Yao Sui, Onur Afacan, Ali Gholipour, and Simon K. Warfield.
 2019. “**Isotropic MRI Super-Resolution Reconstruction with Multi-Scale Gradient Field Prior**.” *International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI)*.
 Shen Zhen, China. <a href="https://scholar.harvard.edu/files/suiyao/files/sui_miccai_2019.pdf">PDF</a>